aritchie/userdialogs/readme.md

 ## FAQ

-1. I'm using Xamarin Forms and getting a nullreferenceexception when using loading
+1. I'm getting a nullreferenceexception when using loading.
     * This happens when you run loading (or almost any dialog) from the constructor of your page or viewmodel.
 The view hasn't been rendered yet, therefore there is nothing to render to.

 2. Is Windows 8 Support?